-If you love tools and machines and want to work in the outdoors in New Zealand's forestry industry, this course will get you started.
-It focuses on machine operating and quality control.
+Do you love tools and machines and want to work outdoors in New Zealand's forestry industry?

-You could play a key role in harvesting our production forests by working in a commercial forest harvesting operation.
+With this qualification you could play a key role working in a commercial forest harvesting operation.

 Upon successfully completing the requirements you'll receive the award of: